Petrel Resources (LON:PET) Trading Down 6.4% – Should You Sell?

-The business has a 50 day simple moving average of GBX 1.31 and a two-hundred day simple moving average of GBX 1.04.
-The stock has a market cap of £2.58 million, a price-to-earnings ratio of -5.40 and a beta of 0.57.
+The firm has a market capitalization of £2.58 million, a P/E ratio of -5.40 and a beta of 0.57.
+The firm’s 50 day simple moving average is GBX 1.30 and its two-hundred day simple moving average is GBX 1.04.

 Petrel Resources Plc, together with its subsidiaries, operates as an oil and gas exploration company.
 The company holds a 100% interest in the Frontier exploration license 3/14 located in Ireland.
 It also holds a 30% working interest in the Tano 2A Block covering an area of 1,532 square kilometers in Ghana; and holds interest in the Western Desert Block 6 located in Iraq.